productivity tips · Dec 23, 2022

 What if we could use tools to help us prepare for reviews, and then track our progress during the year?
 This article will explore how project management software can help you ace your performance reviews.

 First, let's take a look at why project management software is so useful for this purpose.
-After all, it's not just for managing projects!
+After all, it does more than manage projects!

 Project management software can help you keep track of your goals and objectives.
 You can use it to create a list of goals for the year and then track your progress toward those goals.
 This is especially helpful if your review is based on meeting specific objectives.